Rovers Return Inn: Lorry crash (1979)

 Deirdre Langton (Anne Kirkbride) wheeled her young daughter Tracy (Christabel Finch) down to The Rovers in her pram.
 She was to see Annie Walker (Doris Speed) with regards to a knitting pattern.
 Knowing Annie's strict rules concerning children on licensed premises, Tracy was left outside in her pushchair.

 No more than two minutes had passed as Deirdre and Annie spoke in the back room.
 Suddenly, their conversation was halted by the screeching of brakes followed by a terrible crash, which shook the pub.
 Annie froze but Deirdre rushed through the pub and outside where she had left Tracy.
 In that very spot was a 6-foot pile of timber.
 Accompanying the pile was a lorry, turned on its side and smoking from the crash.
-Deirdre hysterically pulled away from the wood screaming for Tracy.

 Inside the pub, Alf Roberts (Bryan Mosley) had been sitting with friend, Len Fairclough (Peter Adamson) in front of the window.
 Alf lay unconscious as Len, whose own arm was broken, desperately tried to help him.

-Ken Barlow (William Roache), having rushed across from the community centre, took control.
-Having realised the driver was dead, he began to help the distraught Deirdre who was still frantically clawing at the timber.
-Once the police had taken charge, and Deirdre had been taken away to be comforted by Emily Bishop (Eileen Derbyshire) and Ena Sharples (Violet Carson), the timber was eventually cleared from the shattered pub.

-The story was concluded when Tracy was found not to be under the timber but had been snatched away moments before the pub was hit.
+The story concluded when Tracy was found not to be under the timber but had been snatched away moments before the pub was hit.
 The snatcher was a crazed young woman called Sally Norton (Yvonne Nicholson) who had become obsessed with Tracy.
-Mother and daughter were reunited later by the canal as Tracy was rushed to the arms of Deirdre.
+Mother and daughter were reunited later by the canal as Tracy was rushed into the arms of Deirdre.
 For Alf, the scars remained, and he underwent a personality change months after he returned from the hospital.